 At Mosaic Medicine Clinic, we believe women’s fitness programs in 2025 should be built around your specific goals and schedule, not generic templates.
 This guide walks you through what makes these programs different and how to pick one that works for you.

 Women’s bodies handle training stress in ways that generic fitness programs completely miss.
-Hormonal fluctuations across your menstrual cycle directly influence how your muscles recover, how hard you can push, and which types of exercise deliver the best results.
+Hormonal fluctuations across your menstrual cycle directly influence how your muscles recover, how hard you can push, and which types of exercise deliver the best results, and they often intersect with common female health issues like hormonal imbalance, thyroid conditions, and PCOS.
 During the follicular phase, your estrogen levels rise, which means your body handles higher-intensity work more efficiently and recovers faster.
 During the luteal phase, your body burns more calories at rest but needs longer recovery windows.
 A 2025 fitness program designed for women accounts for these shifts rather than treating every day the same.
 This isn’t theoretical-it changes what you should actually do on Tuesday versus Thursday.

 Bone Density and Pelvic Floor Strength Require Specific Training